Happy St. Patrick’s Day!

 - 1 tablespoon coarse kosher salt, more or less to desired taste

-- 1 leek, tops, tops removed, light green bottom part sliced thinly into circles, cleaned well
+- 1 leek, dark green tops removed, light green bottom part sliced thinly into circles, cleaned well

 - 3 cups fresh sliced cabbage